 Rukstales, the CEO of the suburban Chicago marketing firm Cogensia, was charged with knowingly entering or remaining in any restricted building or grounds without lawful authority; knowingly, with intent to impede government business or official functions, engaging in disorderly conduct on Capitol grounds; and violent entry and disorderly conduct on Capitol grounds.

-On Friday, Cogensia announced that Rukstales had been fired, saying his “actions were inconsistent with [our] core values.”
+Two days following the assault on the Capitol, Cogensia announced that Rukstales had been fired, saying his “actions were inconsistent with [our] core values.”

 Rukstales issued a statement last week that said he entered the building “to see what was taking place inside.”